storesafe/cordova-sqlite-storage/README.md

 ### Single-statement transactions

-NOTE: This call will NOT work alternative 3 for browser platform support discussed in [browser platform usage notes](#browser-platform-usage-notes).
+NOTE: This call will **not** work with alternative 3 for browser platform support discussed in [alternative browser platform usage notes](#alternative-browser-platform-usage-notes).

 Sample with INSERT: